Boulder's Holiday Neighborhood

 MY TAKE ON THIS NEIGHBORHOOD:

-It's a great choice with easy access to some of the same amenities that you get living in Dakota Ridge, (like proximity to Amante Coffee, Lee Hill Drive/Hwy 36 north for biking enthusiasts) and the shops and restaurants of Uptown Broadway and other north Broadway businesses.
+It's a great choice with easy access to some of the same amenities that you get living in Dakota Ridge (like proximity to Amante Coffee, Lee Hill Drive/Hwy 36 north for biking enthusiasts) as well as the shops and restaurants of Uptown Broadway and other north Broadway businesses.1960s

 WHAT'S NEW TODAY: